 Zero Energy Homes

-A house is more than four walls and a roof.
-It is a place of comfort and security; a gathering place for friends and a sanctuary for your family.
-Zero energy homes are our Flying Homes.
+A house is more than four walls and a roof, it is a place of comfort and security, a gathering place for friends, and a haven for your family.
+Imagine you live in a home that is so well insulated, and energy-efficient that it produces as much renewable energy as it consumes, leaving you after a year of living there with a net-zero energy bill, and a carbon-free home.
+Yes, they exist, the zero energy homes and they are our Flying Homes.

 This price will be zero or close to zero!

 Moreover, compared to traditional homes the Zero-energy homes are safer, stronger, have thicker walls, fresh filtered air, and are built with advanced window technologies.
 Zero-energy homes prevent indoor air and moisture pollutants due to their robust, balanced fresh air ventilation, Heat Recovery Ventilation (HRV), and Energy Recovery Ventilation (ERV) systems exhausting the “bad” poor air, filtering out the fresh air that enters, dispersing the filtered clean air throughout the home, and dilute any residual or newly created indoor pollutants.
 HRV and ERV also maintain balanced home temperatures and, in most circumstances, maintain necessary levels of indoor humidity as per relative humidity standards that should ideally be between 40% and 60%.
 The quality of the air that we breathe in and out is a major factor in our health, quality of life, and effective functioning.